christiandudel/dtms/README.md

   visit/last exit, Markov chains with rewards.
-- Inference: analytic standard errors and variance-covariance matrix for transition probabilities; simulated inference using the bootstrap and the block bootstrap for other quantitites.
+- Inference: analytic standard errors and variance-covariance matrix for transition probabilities; simulated inference using the bootstrap and the block bootstrap for other quantities, supports parallel computing.
 - Other features: simulation of Markov chains using the package [markovchain](https://cran.r-project.org/web/packages/markovchain);
   limited support of survey weights; limited support of irregular time